kieran-ryan/pyprojectsort/README.md

 ### Check formatting

-To check whether formatting would be applied to your file you may use the **--check** option.
+The **--check** option can be used to determine whether your file would be reformatted.

 ```console
 pyprojectsort --check
 ```

-When the file would be reformatted, the output message `'{file_path}' would be reformatted` displays and the program terminates with exit code 1.

-If the given file matches the style of `pyprojectsort`, the output message `'{file_path}' would be left unchanged` displays and the program terminates successfully.
+If the file needs reformatting, the program exits with code 1.
+This is useful for [pipeline integration](https://github.com/kieran-ryan/pyprojectsort/blob/d9cf5e1e646e1e5260f7cf0168ecd0a05ce8ed11/.github/workflows/main.yml#L30) as it prevents writing back changes so a clean repository is maintained for subsequent jobs.

 ## License

-`pyprojectsort` is licensed under the [MIT License](https://opensource.org/licenses/MIT)
+`pyprojectsort` is licensed under the [MIT License](https://opensource.org/licenses/MIT).